2025-2026 Course Catalog

 a.
 Internship, not-for-credit, usually taken in the summer after the junior year

 b.
-Internship, for-credit, taken during the academic year under the direction of a faculty supervisor
+BUEN 595 Internship in Business & Entrepreneurship, for-credit, taken during the academic year under the direction of a faculty supervisor

 c.
 Internship, for-credit, taking during an off-campus program, such as that offered at the London Centre

 d.
-Practicum, including BUEN 396, Practicum in Business & Entrepreneurship, I-E 395, 595, 695, Practicum in Innovation & Entrepreneurship, I-E 255, Start-Up Theatre, and KidsGive.
+Practicum, including BUEN 396 Practicum in Business & Entrepreneurship, BUEN 597 Practicum in Business & Entrepreneurship, I-E/THAR 255 Start-Up Theatre.
 Other practicum options may be accepted with the approval of the Director of B & E.

 e.
 BUEN 401/I-E 401 Field Experience in Development (includes two, 3-unit courses plus a travel component)